embeddedinn/embeddedinn.github.io/_posts/2022-02-24-Adding-Custom-Packages-to-Buildroot.md

 $(eval $(generic-package))
 ```

+> Note: In the latest version of buildroot that I tested (`2022.11.1`), a trailing space after `local` in the `EMBEDDEDINN_SITE_METHOD` variable causes buildroot to fail since it then tries to download the package over the network.

 Now create a link to the `Config.in` file by making an entry in the `package/Config.in` file of Buildroot.